mrismanaziz/Reforestation/README.md

-## Remember, the best angle to approach a problem from is the "try" angle.
+## Did you hear about the cow who jumped over the barbed wire fence?
+It was udder destruction.